eonist/eonist.github.io/_posts/2021-09-24-sub-module.md

 3. force add with: `git submodule add --force https://github.com/eonist/With.git Packages/Remote/With/`

 ### Gotchas:
-- Updating submodules: `git submodule update --remote`
+- Updating submodules: `git submodule update --remote` (will download updates from remote)
-- github desktop now has better support for updating submodules from the root project
+- The app github-desktop now has better support for updating submodules from the root project
-- you can also inspect the gitsubmodule list by opening .gitsubmodules in the root dir of your project
+- You can also inspect the gitsubmodule list by opening `.gitsubmodules` in the root dir of your project